 Helen brings over 15 years experience as a Clinical Psychologist to her work as a Mindfulness Teacher.

 My Mission is to facilitate mindfulness training with integrity for its ethical framework to enable individuals to develop more awareness and compassion for themselves and their experience.

 My Vision is to support individuals to enhance their capacity to respond to the challenges of daily life, and improve their well being through providing excellence in mindfulness training.

 I qualified as a Clinical Psychologist in 2002 and I am registered as a Chartered Clinical Psychologist with the Psychological Society of Ireland.
-I currently work part-time as a Senior Clinical Psychologist in Paediatric Medicine.
+I work as a Senior Clinical Psychologist in Paediatric Medicine.
 I previously worked in adult mental health in New Zealand.

 Mindfulness Training and Experience

 Following five years of intensive training, I was awarded a Masters Degree in Teaching Mindfulness (with distinction) from the Centre for Mindfulness Research and Practice at the University of Bangor, Wales.
 I also achieved a Certificate of Competence to Teach Mindfulness Based Courses from the University of Bangor.

 I have taught many mindfulness workshops and courses for the general public, and for various organisations including Tallaght University Hospital, the VHI, Hibernia College, Carr’s Child and Family services and The Novas Centre.

 Teaching Mindfulness with Integrity

 I am committed to teaching mindfulness with integrity and adhere to the Irish Good Practice Guidelines for Teaching Mindfulness-Based Courses.
 The guidelines, developed by the Mindfulness Teachers Network Ireland recommend that mindfulness teachers have formal recognized mindfulness training, an ongoing personal meditation practice, engage in supervision and attend residential retreats.